Molecular Hydrogen in High-redshift Damped Lyman-{\alpha} Absorbers: Results

 We can understand the extent of the radial $N_{\rm{H}_2}$ profile as being set by $N_{\ehiv{}}$ simply scaled by $R_{\rm mol}$.
 The latter is, in turn, set by the ratio of the formation rate $R_d\,n$ and the destruction rate $D_{\rm LW}=D_{0,\rm LW}\,f_{\rm sh}\,e^{-\tau _d}$.
 For optically thin conditions, i.e., when neither dust nor H$_2$ shielding are important for determining the H$_2$ abundance, we can ignore the shielding terms and assume $D_{\rm LW}=D_{0,\rm LW}$.
 We therefore obtain

 We demonstrate the validity of this expression in Figure \ref{fig: analytic approx}, where we apply it to halo A4 at $z=4$.
 We construct radial profiles by binning the 2D maps according to galactocentric distance and taking the median of each quantity within every bin.
+We also show the interquartile ranges of $N_{\ehiv}$, $N_{\rm H_2}$, and $R_{\rm mol}$ as shaded regions about the corresponding curves.
 For the optically thin approximation, we use the median values for $I_{\rm LW}$, $n$, and $Z^{\prime}_d$ from our profiles.
-We find that the radial profile of $R_{\rm mol}$ is well described by the optically thin approximation over a large span of galactocentric distances.
+While the variation at a given radius is significant, we find that the median radial profile of $R_{\rm mol}$ is well described by the optically thin approximation over a large span of galactocentric distances.
 We also compute the radial profile of the LW band dust optical depth $\tau_{d}$.
 We approximate it as $\left(N_{\ehiv{},\rm p}+2N_{\rm H_2,p}\right)\,\sigma_{\rm g}$, where $\sigma_{\rm g}$ is computed using the radial profile of $Z_d ^{\prime}$, and mark the distance at which $\tau_d$ drops below 1.
 We find that this distance corresponds to the point from which the two curves agree.